-Refer to Manual Operation of the Sliding Door in this chapter for more information.
+Refer to the Manual operation of the sliding door section in this chapter for more information.

 With the child safety lock engaged, the inside handle operation will always be disabled regardless of the position of the Power Door Lockout control.
-See Sliding Door Child Safety Lock in this section for more information.
+Refer to the Sliding door child safety lock section in this chapter for more information.
 The trim mounted rear seat control and the outside handle remain functional for power operation.